cloudchen/grunt-template-jasmine-requirejs/README.md

 ### templateOptions.version
 Type: `String`
-Options: `2.0.0` to `2.1.8` or path to a local file system version.
+Options: `2.0.0` to `2.1.8` or path to a local file system version(relative to Gruntfile.js).
+Absolute path is allowed as well.
 Default: latest requirejs version included

 The version of requirejs to use.